Loup-ROM/vagrant-sailfishos-build/README.md

 export PORT_ARCH="armv7hl"
 ```

-Locate these lines inside the Vagrantfile to change how much Cores and RAM the VM will use.
+Locate these lines inside the Vagrantfile to change how many Cores and RAM the VM will use.

 ```bash
 vb.memory = 5000